Jaws (novel): Synopsis

 Jaws is set in the fictional town of Amity, a small, seaside resort located on the south shore of Long Island, halfway between Bridgehampton and East Hampton.
-One night, after making love with a man on the beach, a young woman named Christine "Chrissy" Watkins skinny dips alone in the ocean where she is attacked and killed by a massive great white shark.
+One night, after her intoxicated date passes out on the beach, a young woman named Christine "Chrissy" Watkins skinny dips alone in the ocean where she is attacked and killed by a massive great white shark.
 The next morning, her partially eaten remains are found washed up on the beach and the coroner concludes she was the victim of a shark attack.
 Amity Police Chief Martin Brody then orders the beaches closed, but he is overruled by mayor Larry Vaughan and the town's selectmen who fear damage to summer tourism, Amity's main source of commerce.
 With the collusion of Harry Meadows, editor of the local newspaper, news of the attack is kept quiet.

 A few days later, the shark kills a young boy and an elderly man within half an hour of each other.
 Ben Gardner, a local fisherman, is hired to catch the shark but he disappears at sea.
 Brody and his deputy, Leonard Hendricks, discover Gardner's deserted boat anchored off-shore, covered with large bite holes, one of which has a large shark tooth stuck in it.
 The boy's mother and Gardner's widow angrily blame the deaths on Brody for not closing the beaches after they learn of the earlier attack on Chrissy Watkins.
 Wracked by guilt, Brody orders the beaches closed and has Meadows investigate Vaughan's business affairs to find out why he is so determined to keep them open.
 Meadows soon discovers that the mayor is heavily in debt to the Mafia who have a great deal of money invested in Amity real estate and are pressuring Vaughan to keep the beaches open in order to protect their investments; if Amity's market value should fall, Vaughan stands to lose everything, including, possibly, his life.
-Meadows also recruits Matt Hooper, a young ichthyologist from the Woods Hole Oceanographic Institution for help on dealing with the shark.
-When shown the tooth found on Gardner's boat, Hooper determines it to be the tooth of an unusually large great white shark.
+Meadows also recruits Matt Hooper, a young, affluent ichthyologist from the Woods Hole Oceanographic Institution for help on dealing with the shark.
+When shown the tooth found on Gardner's boat, Hooper determines it to be from an unusually large great white shark.